Sandbox game: Use in education

 Some sandbox games have gained favorable use in education settings for inspiring studies to use creativity and critical thinking skills.

-Part of Microsoft's rationale for acquiring Mojang, the developers of Minecraft, for US$2.5 billion in 2014 was for its potential application in Science, technology, engineering, and mathematics (STEM) education, according to CEO Satya Nadella on its acquisition in 2014, as the game already helps to pique children's curiosity.
-Microsoft subsequently enhanced the MinecraftEDU version of the game into its Minecraft: Education Edition that gives teachers and students numerous pre-made resources to work from, and the ability for teachers to monitor and assist students in their work, but otherwise allowing students to create and learn following several lesson plans developed by Microsoft.
+Part of Microsoft's rationale for acquiring Mojang, the developers of Minecraft, for US$2.5 billion in 2014 was for its potential application in science, technology, engineering, and mathematics (STEM) education, according to CEO Satya Nadella on its acquisition in 2014, as the game already helps to pique children's curiosity.
+Microsoft subsequently enhanced the MinecraftEDU version of the game into Minecraft: Education Edition (now known as Minecraft Education) that gives teachers and students numerous pre-made resources to work from, and the ability for teachers to monitor and assist students in their work, but otherwise allowing students to create and learn following several lesson plans developed by Microsoft.

+Educators and schools leverage Roblox for their computer and programming lessons.
+Students learning with Roblox can use their maintained game creation engine called Roblox Studio.
+The creation of these games can inspire students to work with creativity and concepts.